Safe Mercury Amalgam Removal Technique (SMART) is a technique made by the IAOMT protocol.

 Nasal mask to deliver oxygen and to avoid inhalation of any mercury vapors.
 A saliva ejector is to be placed under the dental dam to reduce mercury exposure to the patient.
 Using copious amounts of water for irrigation, to reduce heat.

 A conventional high-speed evacuation device to capture mercury particles that are discharged.
 Amalgam removal in larger chunks by sectioning them

 Thorough rinsing of patients’ mouth with water & Charcoal once the removal is done.

 A mercury filter that separates & collects particles to avoid releasing them in the environment.
 In-office air purifiers to be installed for the removal of mercury particles in the environment.

-For the dentist & dental personal- Protective gowns, Sterile non-latex gloves, face protection gear, properly sealed masks providing oxygen and covers are mandatory.
+For the SMART dentist & staff– Protective gowns, Sterile non-latex gloves, face protection gear, properly sealed masks providing oxygen and covers are mandatory.

 Holistic Dentistry Procedure

 Our Holistic Dentistry system meets all the needs that may arise: First, all the problems of the patient are studied in-depth, both in the oral cavity and in the rest of the organism.

 Once the causes are found, solutions can be established.
 In America Dental we only use biocompatible materials and techniques.
 Dental treatments are performed in a way that there are none physical changes that affect the body.